torvalds/linux/Documentation/trace/index.rst

 ================================
-Linux Tracing Technologies Guide
+GNU/Linux Tracing Technologies Guide
 ================================

-Tracing in the Linux kernel is a powerful mechanism that allows developers and system administrators to analyze and debug system behavior.
-This guide provides documentation on various tracing frameworks and tools available in the Linux kernel.
+Tracing in the GNU/Linux kernel is a powerful mechanism that allows developers and system administrators to analyze and debug system behavior.
+This guide provides documentation on various tracing frameworks and tools available in the GNU/Linux kernel.

 Introduction to Tracing
 -----------------------

-This section provides an overview of Linux tracing mechanisms and debugging approaches.
+This section provides an overview of GNU/Linux tracing mechanisms and debugging approaches.

 .. toctree::